 You should register as a contractor and a subcontractor if you buy and supply construction services.

 Conclusion on the domestic reverse charge

-There’s not a lot of time until we get to 1 October 2019, so it pays to start your preparations for the domestic reverse charge now.
+While there’s a year to go before we get to 1 October 2020, it pays to start your preparations for the domestic reverse charge now.
 Check your processes, speak to your contacts and suppliers, and if you need additional help, turn to a VAT specialist or accountant.

-There is the potential for more admin to deal with but by getting up to speed with HMRC’s changes now, you will be able to put the right processes in place so you’re not playing catch up post-1 October.
+There is the potential for more admin to deal with but by getting up to speed with HMRC’s changes now, you will be able to put the right processes in place so you’re not playing catch up when the legislation comes into force.

 The handy guide to VAT reverse charge for building and construction services

 Learn about the VAT domestic reverse charge for construction, what it means for your company and how to prepare for HMRC's VAT changes.